 “When the class parents combine funds together to buy one large gift instead of a bunch of smaller ones, it’s awesome – better than getting 30 tiny little gifts.” explained a Primary School Teacher, 29.

 4. No photos please!

 “I was once given a photo book filled with pics of the kids, and it was obviously expensive.
 While I adore all the kids I teach, having photos of them to keep forever is a bit much.
 Think of it like this – would you like photos of your clients as a Christmas gift?”
 Teacher, 29.

 “To make sure you’ll buy something they’ll really love, speak to other staff members that the teacher is close to, to find out specific details such as the name of their beautician, what perfume they wear, where they live, their favourite clothing store, what they drink, etc.” Primary School Teacher, 29.

-And to prove the point, I asked a friend’s nanny, 55, what she’d really love as a gift, and with a far-away look in her eye she replied, “A family photo of my own family: my husband, my son, my daughter and me.”
+And to prove the point, last year I asked a friend’s nanny, 55, what she’d really love as a gift, and with a far-away look in her eye she replied, “A family photo of my own family: my husband, my son, my daughter and me.”
 Not something that’d be top of mind as a gift, but one that’d pack a real impact with the person who might be packing your kids’ lunches every day.
-I secretly passed this onto my buddy, so you never know…the nanny might just get her wish!
+I secretly passed this onto my buddy, and guess who received her dream gift last Christmas?!